-D4.8.3 Drivers must have passed their 14th birthday and have applied for and received a High Power Racing Licence.
+D4.8.3 Drivers must have reached the year of their 14th birthday and have applied for and received a High Power Racing Licence.

 D4.8.4 Bumpers must conform to NatSKA specifications defined in regulation C4.

 D4.8.6: Carburettor - Any standard butterfly type with centre axle.
 No modifications other than as specified in D4.8.13 are allowed.